alirahkay/alirahkay.github.io/_pages/about.md

   - /about.html
 ---

 My name is Ali Rahimi Kalahroudi (Written as "_علی رحیمی‌کلهرودی_" in my native language—Persian).
-I am currently a research M.Sc. student at Université de Montréal and MILA under the supervision of Prof. Sarath Chandar.
-I received my B.Sc. in Computer Science at the Sharif University of Technology.
+I am currently a research M.Sc. student in computer science at Université de Montréal and MILA under the supervision of Prof. Sarath Chandar.
+I received my B.Sc. in computer science at the Sharif University of Technology.

 I am interested in building practical intelligent machines that not only can interact amongst themselves but also with humans.
 I want to draw inspiration from the human brain's concepts to both construct and evaluate them.